Australian Institute of Health and Welfare (2023) Chronic kidney disease: Australian facts, AIHW, Australian Government, accessed 09 February 2023.

 CKD is mostly diagnosed at more advanced stages when symptoms become more apparent.
 Kidney failure occurs when the kidneys can no longer function adequately, at which point people require kidney replacement therapy (KRT) – a kidney transplant or dialysis – to survive.

-CKD is largely preventable because many of its risk factors – high blood pressure, tobacco smoking and overweight and obesity – are modifiable.
+CKD is largely preventable because many of its risk factors – high blood pressure, smoking and overweight and obesity – are modifiable.
 Other chronic diseases, such as cardiovascular disease and diabetes, are also risk factors for CKD (KHA 2020).

 Early detection of CKD by simple blood or urine tests enables treatment to prevent or slow its progression.